microsoft/pai/contrib/python-sdk/README.md

 ### How to install a different version of SDK

 User could easily switch to another version of SDK both in local environment and in job container.
-In local environment, user just change `<your/branch>` to another branch (e.g. `pai-0.14.y` for `OpenPAI` end-June release or `sdk-release-v0.4.00` for the canary version).
+In local environment, user just change `<your/branch>` to another branch (e.g. `pai-0.14.y` for `OpenPAI` end-June release or a feature developing branch for the canary version).

 ```bash
 pip install -U -e "git+https://github.com/Microsoft/pai@<your/branch>#egg=openpaisdk&subdirectory=contrib/python-sdk"